 ALL are encouraged to participate in our various art classes, kids camps, listen to our podcast, and shop in our online art gallery.
+It is never too late to expand your view on art and try your hand at creating.
 Just know that the art will be inspired by brown women and girls.

 Alisha Lewis is the director and artist.